freemagee/til/content/post/tailwindcss-configs.md

 ```

 This could then only generate the positive margin values.
 This may be a good opportunity to contribute to some open source code!

+**Update: 2020-01-28**

+I did the easy thing and opened an [issue on negative margins on the Tailwindcss repo](https://github.com/tailwindcss/tailwindcss/issues/1332).
+Maybe it will end up in a useful change!